chandanhpcic/docs/source/history/thefork.rst

 First Release
 -------------

-Much work had already been done before the `first official release <https://opnsense.org/opnsense-version-15-1-released/>`__:
+Much work had already been done before the `first official release <https://reticen8.org/reticen8-version-15-1-released/>`__:

 * The build-tools had been completely rewritten from the ground up with clear and easy to read build scripts that are portable and small,

-* OPNsense is now a package that can be installed on top of our custom FreeBSD build (you can literally do pkg remove opnsense and you are left with an almost standard FreeBSD base system),
+* Reticen8 is now a package that can be installed on top of our custom FreeBSD build (you can literally do pkg remove reticen8 and you are left with an almost standard FreeBSD base system),

 * The firmware upgrade process is now done with pkgng,